-Cash, deposits with bank and statutory liquid investments amount to R1,074 billion as at 31 March 2021 compared to R1,222 billion at 31 March 2020.
-On a monthly basis the Company is obliged to hold an average amount of statutory investments which are not available for use in operating activities that shall not be less than 7,5% of its liabilities to the public.
-Ithala SOC holds a further 20% buffer to ensure minimum thresholds are not breached.
-At 31 March 2021, the Company held R245,0 million (2020: R183,6 million) in liquid assets which exceeded the total statutory minimum target.
+Cash, deposits with bank and statutory investments amount to R893 million (F2021: R1,074.0 million) as at 31 March 2022 which represents a decrease of R181 million (17%) compared to 31 March 2021.
+On a monthly basis Ithala is required to hold average statutory investments of at least 7.5% of its liabilities to the public.
+Ithala holds a buffer of 20% above this value to ensure minimum balances required are not breached in any instance.
+These funds are not available for use in operational activities.
+At 31 March 2022, Ithala held R272.6 million (F2021: R245.0 million) in liquid assets which exceeded the total statutory minimum target of 7.5%.
 The liquidity gap on a contractual basis is negative, on a business as usual basis; however, the Company does not reflect a cumulative negative mismatch in any time band disclosed in the BA300.
-Thus, overall, the Company has adequate liquid resources to continue operations and to pay creditors as they become due.
+Thus, overall, the Company has adequate liquid resources to continue operations and to pay its creditors as they become due.